magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/misc_unshakeable-peace.md

 to a maturing of wisdom.
 These three aspects of the training mesh and intertwine.
 United, they form the Noble Eightfold Path, the way of the Buddha.
-Once virtue, samādhi, and wisdom reach their peak, this Path has the power to eradicate those things which defile () the mind’s purity.
+Once virtue, samādhi, and wisdom reach their peak, this Path has the power to eradicate those things which defile (kilesā) the mind’s purity.
 When sensual desire comes up, when anger and delusion show their face, this Path is the only thing capable of cutting them down in their tracks.

-The framework for Dhamma practice is the Four Noble Truths: suffering (), the origin of suffering (), the cessation of suffering () and the Path leading to the cessation of suffering ().
+The framework for Dhamma practice is the Four Noble Truths: suffering (*dukkha*), the origin of suffering (*samudaya*), the cessation of suffering (*nirodha*) and the Path leading to the cessation of suffering (*magga*).
 This Path consists of virtue, samādhi and wisdom, the framework for training the heart.
 Their true meaning is not to be found in these words but dwells in the depth of our hearts.
 That’s what virtue, samādhi and wisdom are like.
 They revolve continually.
 The Noble Eightfold Path will envelop any sight, sound, smell, taste, bodily sensation, or object of mind that arises.
 However, if the factors of the Eightfold Path are weak and timid, the defilements will possess our minds.
 If the Noble Path is strong and courageous, it will conquer and destroy the defilements.
 If the defilements are powerful and brave while the Path is feeble and frail, the defilements will conquer the Path.
 They conquer our hearts.
 If the knowing isn’t quick and nimble enough as forms, feelings, perceptions, and thoughts are experienced, they possess and devastate us.
 The Path and the defilements proceed in tandem.
 As Dhamma practice develops in the heart, these two forces have to battle it out every step of the way.
 It’s as though there are two people arguing inside the mind, but it’s just the Path of Dhamma and the defilements struggling to win domination of the heart.
 The Path guides and fosters our ability to contemplate.
 As long as we are able to contemplate accurately, the defilements will be losing ground.
 But if we are shaky, whenever defilements regroup and regain their strength, the Path will be routed as defilements take its place.
 The two sides will continue to fight it out until eventually there is a victor and the whole affair is settled.

 If we focus our endeavour on developing the way of Dhamma, defilements will be gradually and persistently eradicated.
 Once fully cultivated,